The June 2025 conflict between Israel and Iran

 Israel

-The Ministry of Foreign Affairs advises against all travel to the border areas with the Gaza Strip and Lebanon within a distance of ten kilometres from the respective borders.
-The Ministry of Foreign Affairs also advises against all travel to the Golan Heights.
+The Ministry for Foreign Affairs advises against non-essential travel to the border areas with Gaza and Lebanon within a distance of ten kilometers from each respective border.
+Furthermore, the Ministry for Foreign Affairs advises against non-essential travel to the Golan Heights.

 The security situation remains unpredictable and the risk of further escalation in the region cannot be excluded.
 Swedes in Israel are advised to keep updated through the Israeli Civil Defence, local authorities' instructions, embassy travel information and local media.